ibmdb/python-ibmdb/README.md

 # Testing

 Tests displaying Python ibm_db driver code examples are located in the ibm_db_tests directory.
-A valid config.py will need to be created to configure your Db2 settings.
-A config.py.sample exists that can be copied and modified for your environment.
+A valid config.py will need to be configured for your Db2 settings.
+Update the config.json with your database connection details.

 - Set Environment Variables DB2_USER, DB2_PASSWD accordingly.